yardnsm/tmux-1password/README.md

 You may be required to perform a re-login (directly in the opened pane) since the 1Password CLI's sessions expires automatically after 30 minutes of inactivity.

+If your manager logs you out (or some other error means no login items can be found) you will be asked to log in again.

-### Configuring login items in 1Password
+### Showing login items from manager

-In order to show only relevant login items and to maintain compatibility with [sudolikeaboss](https://github.com/ravenac95/sudolikeaboss), its required to set the value of the `website` field for each login item with the value of `sudolikeaboss://local`.
+In order to show only relevant login items and to maintain compatibility with [sudolikeaboss](https://github.com/ravenac95/sudolikeaboss), its required to set the value of the `website` or `url` field for each login item with the value of `sudolikeaboss://local`.

 ## Configuration